erSubhashThapa/100daysofcode/r1-log.md

 - ## Thoughts and Feelings:

-   I feel a little burnt from extending my volonteer hours.
+   I feel a little burnt from extending my volunteer hours.

    The reason I agreed to follow up was because it seemed like this coder was the only person that was asking me for help yesterday.
 But then a bunch of people asked me for help after them.
 I didn't expect that many people.